The Future of Immersion Cooling and Its Impact on Data Center Technology

-- data center providers and their flexibility and willingness to make the necessary mechanical and power changes to optimize their facilities for immersion cooling
+- Present and future data center providers and their flexibility and willingness to make the necessary mechanical and power changes to optimize their facilities for immersion cooling

-- the requirements of the hyperscalers and IT companies, as well as their increased dependance on HPC and AI.
+- The requirements of the hyperscalers and IT companies, as well as their increased dependency on HPC and AI.

 Steve Conner serves as vice president, solutions engineering at Vantage Data Centers.
 He is responsible for leading the company’s sales team on technical requirements in pursuit of new business.